conceptdev/dotnet-maui-samples/foldable-test/README.md

-# .NET MAUI Foldable NuGet test app
+# .NET MAUI Foldable NuGet test app (.NET 7 RC)

 > **NOTE**
-> - .NET MAUI Foldable support is currently in preview
+> .NET 7 and MAUI foldable support are both currently in preview / release candidate
-> - This sample requires the `Microsoft.Maui.Controls.Foldable.nupkg` be available via a local feed - it is not yet available on nuget.org (15 September 2022).

 This project demonstrates how to add the `Microsoft.Maui.Controls.Foldable` NuGet to a blank/new **.NET MAUI** project/solution.